pdxmholmes/dirty-fingernails/readme.md

 ------ | -------
-discord:token | The Bot User token required for the bot to connect to a server. database:url | URL to connect to a MongoDB data store to store group data. bot:channels:whitelist | Array of channels that the bot will pay attention to.
-An empty list means all channels on the server.
+discord:token | The Bot User token required for the bot to connect to a server. database:url | URL to connect to a MongoDB data store to store group data. bot:commandPrefix | Command prefix to match on.
+Defaults to !. bot:channels:whitelist | Array of channels that the bot will pay attention to.
+An empty list means all channels on the server. bot:permissions | Map of permissions, mapped by command id.
+Should map to an array of roles that can run the command.
+Some commands may hve programmatic overrides, such as allowing the owner of a group to cancel it even if they do not meet the role requirements.